HUST-NingKang-Lab/BGC-Prophet/README.md

 ### BGC-Prophet Pipline

 BGC-Prophet can detect and classify BGCs in several genomic sequences.
+The input sequence must be **in FASTA format containing Amino Acid sequences** to comply with the ESM model.
+If you need to input FASTA files containing nucleotide sequences, you can use [Prodigal](https://github.com/hyattpd/Prodigal) or other algorithms to convert them into protein-coding sequences.
 The process involves some steps:

-1. Utilizing the ESM2 model to extract word embeddings for each gene in the sequences.
+1. Utilizing the ESM2 model to extract word embeddings for each protein-coding gene in the sequences.

 2. Organizing multiple genomes and split them into gene sequences of length 128.